rbirru/Scientific-ML-Copilot/README.md

 ├── chroma_db/
 └── screenshots/
 ```
-Note: Users should place their PDF documents in the data/ directory and run: python ingest.py
+Users should place their PDF documents in the data/ directory and run: python ingest.py

 ---

 ## Example Questions